January 1, 2014, has come and gone.

 By Beth A. Grimm, HOA Attorney

 Nothing drastic will happen.
-No document will expire unless by its own terms it says so.
+No governing document will expire unless by its own terms it says so.
 The new Civil Code Section 4010 says "Nothing in the act that added this part shall be construed to invalidate a document prepared or action taken before January 1, 2014, if the document or action was proper under the law governing common interest developments at the time that the document was prepared or the action was taken."
-This means that if your documents are legal and enforceable now, they will also be after January 1, 2014.
-If they conflict with the law now, they will remain in conflict as the year rolls over.
-The law itself will not change drastically enough to make your heart speed up in anticipation of the end of the year.
-Neither existing documents nor your association will die or become irrelevant.
-While there are benefits to start thinking "transition", there is no legal requirement to do so.
-The purpose of this article is to suggest simple ways to incorporate the new Act into existing documents so the transition will be a breeze and your December holidays will not be disrupted.

 So what do we do about CC&Rs and Bylaws that point to the existing (but on January 1 to become) "old" law?

 Transitioning can be made easier by using conversion charts!
 Respect the KIS principle Keep it Simple.
 Conversion charts are gold for updating documents for a smooth transition from 2013 to 2014.
 Look around, there are lots available.
-The California Law revision Commission (CLRC) responsible for rewriting and relocating the Act.
+The California Law Revision Commission (CLRC) responsible for rewriting and relocating the Act published one.
 It's goal was to make the Act more user-friendly, and to break down the long statutes into [what they saw as] understandable "paragraph bites".
 The CLRC has a conversion chart on its website (www.clrc.ca.gov).
 Lots of attorneys also have posted conversion charts for downloading their websites.
-My own website will have (if not accomplished by now) links to various charts soon.
-CACM, ECHO and CAI Chapters may offer charts to the public.
-Just beware of a couple of things.
-Some charts have incorrect cross references, some have omissions, and few contain accurate subject headings.
-The CLRC specifically left subject references and titles out of the new law and one particularly important omission incorporating other laws is discussed in more detail below.
-These published charts cross-referencing the entire Act are very long and useful for general cross-referencing, but are not as useful as attachments to update documents because of their length.
+If you purchase my book THE DAVIS STIRLING ACT IN PLAIN ENGLISH, you will find that the Table of Contents contains a full conversion chart for the old and new statutes listed by subject matter.
+The CLRC specifically left subject references and titles out of the new law and did not include one particularly important law which incorporates other California laws.
+This is discussed in more detail below.

 In adjusting documents and policies for transition, you need only those cross-references for pertinent statutes listed in the document.
 Appropriate attachment and incorporation of a relevant conversion chart to almost any document can make the transition from 2013-2014 very smooth.

-What are the annual disclosure package changes going to be and what can we do now?
+What are the annual disclosure package and rules changes going to be and what can we do now?